SekouDiaoNlp/SekouDiaoNlp.github.io/website/content/articles/how-to-create-buil-and-publish-a-python-package.md

     $ git fetch upstream
     $ git checkout -b <branch-name>

+Where <feedstock> is your package name <branch-name> is a new git branch where you will make your changes.

-make changes locally to the recipe and commit the changes:
+Make changes locally to the recipe and commit the changes:

     :::python
     $ conda smithy rerender -c auto

+    :::console
     $ git push origin <branch-name>

-Create a Pull Request on [https://github.com/SekouDiaoNlp/\\] Merge the Pull Request after all tests are successful
+Create a Pull Request on [https://github.com/<feedstock>/\\].

+Merge the Pull Request after all tests are successful.

+Your package is now available at [https://anaconda.org/conda-forge/your-package-name\\].

   [https://github.com/conda-forge/\\]: https://github.com/conda-forge/\
   [https://github.com/SekouDiaoNlp/\\]: https://github.com/SekouDiaoNlp/\